-If you are unsure how to use this list, review the information presented after the list of attractions.
-Also,note that this list includes summary information for the attractions.
-To learn more about each theme park and their attractions, and to view thousands of full-screen images and hours of HD video, visit our library of information on Universal Studios Florida and Islands of Adventure.
+If you are unsure how to use this list, please review the information presented after the list of attractions.
+Also, note that this list includes summary information for the attractions.
+To learn more about each theme park and its roster of experiences, and to view thousands of full-screen images and hours of HD video, visit our library of information on Universal Studios Florida and Islands of Adventure.

 For your convenience,